Skip to Main Content

 Overview

-Acute myeloid leukemia (AML) is a cancer of primitive white blood cells in the bone marrow.
-It is the most common type of acute leukemia seen in adults, accounting for 80 percent of such cases.
-There are two major types:
+Acute myeloid leukemia (AML), also called acute myelogenous leukemia, is a cancer of the blood and bone marrow.
+It occurs when your bone marrow produces large numbers of abnormal white blood cells.
+AML is the most common type of acute (rapidly developing and progressing) leukemia in adults, accounting for 80% of cases.
+Without treatment, it usually gets worse quickly.

 Awards & recognition